 - i.
-Repos may be undertaken only in a) dated securities, T-Bills and CMBs issued by the Government of India (GoI); and b) dated securities issued by the State Governments. - ii.
+Repos may be undertaken in a) dated securities, T-Bills and CMBs issued by the Government of India (Gol); and b) dated securities issued by the State Governments. - ii.
 Repos may be entered into only with scheduled commercial banks, Urban Cooperative banks, other PDs, NBFCs, mutual funds, housing finance companies, insurance companies and any listed company, provided they hold either an SGL account with RBI or a Gilt account with a custodian. - iii.
 Listed companies can enter into repo transactions subject to the following conditions: - a) The minimum period for Reverse Repo (lending of funds) by listed companies is seven days.
-However, listed companies can borrow funds through repo for shorter periods including overnight; - b) Where the listed company is a 'buyer' of securities in the first leg of the repo contract (i.e. lender of funds), the custodian through which the repo transaction is settled should block these securities in the gilt account and ensure that these securities are

-- not further sold or re-repoed during the repo period but are held for delivery under the second leg; and - c) The counterparty to the listed companies for repo/reverse repo transactions should be either a bank or a PD maintaining SGL Account with the RBI. - iv.
+However, listed companies can borrow funds through repo for shorter periods including overnight; - b) Where the listed company is a 'buyer' of securities in the first leg of the repo contract (i.e. lender of funds), the custodian through which the repo transaction is settled should block these securities in the gilt account and ensure that these securities are not further sold or re-repoed during the repo period but are held for delivery under the second leg; and - c) The counterparty to the listed companies for repo/reverse repo transactions should be either a bank or a PD maintaining SGL Account with the RBI. - iv.
 A PD may not enter into a repo with its own constituent or facilitate a repo between two of its constituents. - v.
 PDs should report all repos transacted by them (both on own account and on the constituent's account) on the NDS.
 All repos shall be settled through the SGL Account/CSGL Account maintained with the RBI, Mumbai, with the CCIL acting as the central counter party (CCP). - vi.
-The purchase/sale price of the securities in the first leg of a repo should be in alignment with the market rates prevalent on the date of transaction. - vii.
+The purchase/sale price of the securities in the first leg of a repo should be in alignment with the market rates prevalent on the date of transaction.

+- vii.
 Repo transactions, which are settled under the guaranteed settlement mechanism of CCIL, may be rolled over, provided the security prices and repo interest rate are renegotiated on roll over. - viii.
 The Master Repo Agreement (MRA), as finalised by FIMMDA, is not mandatory for repo transactions in G-Sec settling through a CCP.
 However, MRA is mandatory for repo transactions in corporate debt securities, which is settled bilaterally without involving a CCP. - ix.
 PDs shall adhere to the guidelines for accounting of Repo / Reverse Repo transactions issued vide circular RBI/2009-10/356 IDMD.No.4135/11.08.43/2009-10 dated March 23, 2010, as amended from time to time. - x.
-PDs are permitted to undertake repo in corporate bonds as given in the circulars RBI/2009-10/284-IDMD.DOD.No.05/11.08.38/2009-10 dated January 8, 2010 and RBI/ 2010-11/268-IDMD.PCD.22/11.08.38/2010-11 dated November 9, 2010.
-PDs shall adhere to the directions 'Repo in Corporate Debt Securities (Reserve Bank) Directions, 2010', as amended from time to time.
+PDs are permitted to undertake repo in Corporate bonds as given in the circulars RBI/2009-10/284-IDMD.DOD.No.05/11.08.38/2009-10 dated January 8, 2010, RBI/ 2010- 11/268-IDMD.PCD.22/11.08.38/2010-11 dated November 9, 2010.
+They are also permitted to undertake repo in Commercial Papers, Certificates of Deposit and Non Convertible Debentures of less than one year of original maturity vide circular RBI/2012- 13/365-IDMD.PCD.09/14.03.02/2012-13 dated January 7, 2013.
+PDs shall adhere to the directions 'Repo in Corporate Debt Securities (Amendment) Directions, 2013', as amended from time to time.